 Even better, can you imagine them smothered in homemade sausage gravy?
 Oh yes.
 Pair that breakfast with a heavenly fruit salad and you've got what I would consider a really good start to your day!

-Making homemade biscuits is easy!
+Making them is easy!

 Biscuits are pretty much made from flour, baking powder, and fat.
 I traditionally use cold butter as the fat in my homemade biscuit recipe, but this time the fat came from heavy whipping cream and sharp cheddar cheese.